Likica/run-buddy/README.md

 !
 [Sections What we do and What you do]
 * Added new lines to What we do and what you do sections.
 Also, added new svg images to the what you do section
+* Added styling to what we do and what you do sections